> Skip repeated content

 2. Hold dumbbells or a barbell at your chest, then push your arms up toward the ceiling in a linear path and lower.
 Repeat.

 “Someone who has solid chest strength and muscle girth can have better protection from impact,” Nandkumar says.
-“It’s also aesthetically pleasing.
-With a toned chest muscle system, clothing fits better.”
+“As a bonus, when you have a toned chest muscle system, clothing fits better.”

 About the Expert